Pennmark/Surveyor-Elite/README.txt

 --------------------------------------------------------------------------------------------

-D.  INSERT DISPLAY ELEMENT INTO DISPLAY PAGE
+E.  INSERT DISPLAY ELEMENT INTO DISPLAY PAGE

 1. If this is your first time Installing and your are using the demo test, create a new page called "demo".
 Surveyor Elite can be installed on any page at any location (Min width 20em).
 If you want to test the demo on an existing page, you will need to change the page name in the CMS or DB for the Daylily Quiz to the page on which you wish it to display.